How To Join A Real Estate Investment Group (and Pros & Cons)

 - Consider what they offer their members not only in percentage of profits, but also educationally and socially.

-- Find potential members on professional networking platforms like LinkedIn, as well as social platforms like, Clubhouse, Facebook and Instagram–Keeping in mind, you’re looking for people who have expertise in different fields, who are already successful real estate investors or interested in getting involved.
+- Find potential members on professional networking platforms like LinkedIn, as well as social platforms like, Clubhouse, Facebook and Instagram–Keeping in mind, you’re looking for people who have expertise in different fields, who are already successful real estate investors or who are interested in getting involved.

 - Define your property investors group investment thesis and mission